kube-hetzner/terraform-hcloud-kube-hetzner/README.md

 ## History

 This project has tried two other OS flavors before settling on MicroOS.
 Fedora Server, and k3OS.
 The latter, k3OS, is now defunct!
 However, our code base for it lives on in the [k3os branch](https://github.com/kube-hetzner/kube-hetzner/tree/k3os).
 Do not hesitate to check it out, it should still work.

+There is also a branch where openSUSE MicroOS came preinstalled with the k3s RPM from devel:kubic/k3s, but we moved away from that solution as the k3s version was rarely getting updates.
+See the [microOS-k3s-rpm](https://github.com/kube-hetzner/kube-hetzner/tree/microOS-k3s-rpm) branch for more.

 ## Contributing